p0ryae/Discord.JS-Custom-Prefix/README.md

 > Make sure to know how to connect to the database or at least have some basic understanding of MongoDBplus make sure to have the model

-You can also clone this repository if you want and just replace the token in index.js
+- You can also clone this repository if you want and just replace the token in index.js

-The system for the arg also is included inside of the message event in Index.js
+- The system for the arg also is included inside of the message event in Index.js

+- make sure the message event have the similer idea like mine, or you wil get some prefix errors :/

 ## 🐛 You found a issue or a Bug?
 No worries!
 You can just create a pull request or a new issue as you can see on the top of the reposetory!